Does Semaglutide (Ozempic®) Make You Urinate More? (Urine Changes)

 Important Warning: Methylene blue carries a black box warning for the risk of serotonin syndrome, particularly when used with serotonergic drugs like SSRIs and SNRIs, as it inhibits monoamine oxidase A (MAO-A), potentially leading to dangerously high serotonin levels.
 Symptoms of serotonin syndrome include confusion, agitation, hallucinations, hyperthermia, and muscle rigidity, requiring immediate medical attention.

 Safe administration of a methylene blue dosage requires careful attention to proper protocols and guidelines.
+A methylene blue guide is often referred to by medical professionals to ensure correct dosing.
 Medical professionals typically administer this compound through intravenous injection, with specific dosage requirements based on the condition being treated.

 Please note that the following is not medical advice; please consult your licensed healthcare provider to determine your eligibility for any medication based on your individual medical history.
 For treating methemoglobinemia, healthcare providers may generally administer methylene blue at 1 mg/kg intravenously over 5-30 minutes [14].
 If symptoms persist or methemoglobin levels remain above 30%, a second dose may be given one hour after the first administration.